Patrick Toland

-Patrick Toland (1801–1858) was a farmer from Erin, Wisconsin who served a single one-year term as a Democratic member of the Wisconsin State Assembly from Washington county and held other public offices.
+Patrick Toland (1801 – January 1858) was an Irish American immigrant, farmer, Democratic politician, and Wisconsin pioneer.
+He was one of the first settlers in what is now the town of Erin, Wisconsin, and represented that area of Washington County in the Wisconsin State Assembly during the 1849 term; he was also the first sheriff of Washington County, prior to Wisconsin becoming a state.
+He was a delegate to Wisconsin's first constitutional convention, which produced a constitution that was rejected by voters in 1846.
+He also served three years as clerk of the circuit court for Washington County in the 1850s.

 Background

 Toland was born in County Tyrone, Ireland in 1801.
-He emigrated to North America about 1830, and lived for some years in Pennsylvania, where he was married.
+He emigrated to North America in about 1830 and lived for some years in Pennsylvania, where he was married.
 About 1840 he moved to Wisconsin Territory, living for a while in Mequon before buying prairie tracts (to which he moved around 1844) in the southwestern corner of Washington County in an area which became known as Toland's Prairie (sections 29, 30 and 32).

 Public office

 Toland was Washington County's county clerk for 1844.
-When its first circuit court met in September 1845, Toland was county sheriff.
+When its first circuit court met in September 1845, Toland was the county sheriff.

 The immediate area where he settled was peopled by many emigrants from Ireland, and the Township was named Erin.
 It was incorporated in January 1846, and the first town meeting was held at Toland's house in April of that year.